 Guidelines for Questions, Concerns, and Conflicts

-At MPCS it is our desire to foster a healthy, effective communication process that supports the learning environment for the students at school and fosters a collaborative relationship between home and school.
+At MPCS it is our desire to foster a healthy, effective communication process that supports the learning environment for the students at school and fosters a collaborative working between home and school.

 Community Communication Guidelines

-- In most cases, these steps will result in resolution of any miscommunications or concerns.
-In the rare situation, if you feel that the above steps have not addressed your concern, please bring your concern to the Director of Education (for educational topics) or the Director of Operations (for operational topics) and ask him/her to support resolution of the concern (MPCS Grievance Policy – Level 2 Administrative Resolution).
+6. In most cases, these steps will result in resolution of any miscommunications or concerns.
+In the rare situation, if you feel that the above steps have not addressed your concern, please bring your concern to the Director of Education (for educational topics) or the Director of Enrichment and Student Support (for operational topics) and ask him/her to support resolution of the concern (MPCS Grievance Policy – Level 2 Administrative Resolution).
 This may include a meeting to hear the outstanding issues and/or facilitated meeting with all parties in attendance.

 For Issues Concerning the Classroom

-- Speak first to your child’s teacher and try to find resolution at this level using the guidelines above.
+● Speak first to your child’s teacher and try to find resolution at this level using the

 For Issues Concerning School Operations and Policies